acgodson/vane/README.md

 # Vane - ETHGlobal Trifecta

 **Vane** is an AI-powered agent creation toolkit enabling **conversational AI development** via CLI.
-It uses custom Typescript wrapper that compiles down to **Covalent and Vercel’s AI Agent infrastructure**
+It uses a custom TypeScript wrapper that compiles down to **Covalent and Vercel's AI Agent infrastructure**

 Vane Wallet, a **voice-controlled Ethereum wallet**, showcases the power of Vane by enabling **wallet management and web3 insights via Alexa**.